stickies-v/bitcoin-devwiki/GitHub-alternatives-for-Bitcoin-Core.md

 * How is the "sign-up" handled?
 * How is spam dealt with?
 * How well-maintained are they?
+* Who deals with the hardware/software stack, if self-hosted (Anti-DoS, sysadmin stuff, ...)

 ## Possible alternatives: